vegawidget/ggvega/dev/DSC-2019/dsc.md

 **Grammar of Graphics / relation to ggplot2**:

-This would seem a great opportunity to build on a popular, well-written, and well-illustrated book on cooking :) (absolutely\!)
+This would seem a great opportunity to build on an analogy to a popular, well-written, and well-illustrated book on cooking :)

 <br />